chatthaya/crypto_dashboard/README.md

 ├── README.md
 └── requirements.txt                # Project dependencies.

+## 🤝 Contribution
-🤝 ContributionContributions are welcome!
+Contributions are welcome!
 If you find a bug or have an idea for a feature, please feel free to:
 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/AmazingFeature).
 3. Commit your changes (git commit -m 'feat: Implement AmazingFeature').
 4. Push to the branch (git push origin feature/AmazingFeature).
 5. Open a Pull Request.

-📄 License[Specify the license under which your project is released, e.g., MIT License.]